Close

 Academic and Student Visas

-Student Visas require acceptance letters from recognized educational institutions and cover the full study duration.
+Student visas are not required for stays up to 30 days.
+For longer academic programs, Student Visas require acceptance letters from recognized educational institutions and cover the full study duration.
+Medical students undertaking electives at Milton Cato Memorial Hospital do not require work permits but need a letter of acceptance from the Hospital.
 Research Visas facilitate academic collaboration and scholarly activities with extended validity periods.

 Transit and Special Categories